Jan 30 · 5 min read

 - Taking advantage of AI can help with a business’ supply chain.
 For instance, with pharmaceutical and medical products, AI could use real-time data to predict regional demand and health trends can help companies determine how much they should have in their inventory.

 - AI could help with “next product to buy” recommendations, similar to what Amazon and Netflix have successfully implemented.
 In auto insurance, for example, premiums could be based on data about driving patterns and distances driven.
 In one case, a travel company offered additional services such as hotels and airlines using an algorithm trained on product and customer data.

 - Pharmaceutical companies are using AI to reduce risk in clinical trials, and mining companies have used technology to anticipate any disruptions to their production.

 We’ve received many requests of companies who are eager to see what voice can do for them.
 Varying from retail to education, all with the goal to create friction-less experiences for the people they wish to serve.

-Is 2019 the year where the business world is massively going to adopt voice?
+Is the business world massively going to adopt voice?